 - To open the list of apps, press the power button.

 - Tap Fit workout .

 - Tap the challenge that you want to do.

 - To do a challenge, make sure that your watch is secure on your wrist.
 Then tap Start.

 - Halt a challenge: Tap Pause .
 You can continue the challenge later.
 Your progress will be saved for the rest of the day.
 It resets the next day.

-- Resume a challenge: Tap Play .
+- Continue a challenge: Tap Resume .

-- End a challenge session: While a challenge is paused, tap Stop .
+- End a challenge session: while a challenge is paused, tap Stop .